billti/billti.github.io/v8/concepts.md

 V8 does not provide a host environment (other than the D8 utility used for testing).
-V8 requires certain services that a host may wish to provide, such as a thread-pool, a task-runner or event-loop, a memory allocator, logging infrastructure, etc. These are provided by implementing a `Platform`, or which V8 provides a `DefaultPlatform` for basic usage.
+V8 requires certain services that a host may wish to provide, such as a thread-pool, a task-runner, a memory allocator, logging infrastructure, etc. These are provided by implementing a `Platform`, or which V8 provides a `DefaultPlatform` for basic usage.

 ### Isolate